 For traceability you can set lot numbers on the raw materials used, or on the finished products.
-Note the Production Lot and Pack numbers.
+To do this click on one of the lines of the first or the third tab.
+Note the Production lot and Tracking lot numbers.

 Once the order is confirmed, you should force the reservation of materials using the Force Reservation button.
-This means that you do not have to wait for the scheduler to assign and reserve the raw materials from your stock for this production run.
+This means that you don't have to wait for the scheduler to assign and reserve the raw materials from your stock for this production run.
 This shortcuts the procurement process.

-If you do not want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.
+If you don't want to change the priorities, just leave the production order in this state and the scheduler will create a plan based on the priority and your planned date.
 To start the production of products, click Start Production.
 The raw materials are then consumed automatically from stock, which means that the draft (Waiting) movements become Done.

-Once the production is complete, click Produce.
+Once the production is complete, click Production Finished.
 The finished products are then moved into stock.

-21.7 Scheduling
+19.7 Scheduling

 The requirements scheduler is the calculation engine which plans and prioritises production and purchasing automatically from the rules defined on these products.
-It is started once per day.
-You can also start it manually using the menu $Warehouse \rightarrow Schedulers \rightarrow Compute Schedulers$.
+It's started once per day.
+You can also start it manually using the menu $Manufacturing \rightarrow Compute \ All \ Schedulers$.
 This uses all the relevant parameters defined in the products, the suppliers and the company to determine the priorities between the different production orders, deliveries and supplier purchases.

 You can set the starting time by modifying the corresponding action in the menu $Administration \rightarrow Configuration \rightarrow Scheduler \rightarrow Scheduled Actions$.
-Modify the Run mrp Scheduler configuration document.
+Modify the Run MRP Scheduler configuration document.

-Figure 21.19: Configuring the start time for calculating requirements
+Figure 19.18: Configuring the start time for calculating requirements